 - Particularly for larger holes, the processing speed is often less than desirable because of the need to remove a lot of material.

 - There can be problems with a non-constant hole diameter (conicity) or an elliptical hole cross section.
 That can be caused e.g. by non-ideal beam profiles, beam divergence or beam polarization; precisely cylindrical holes are needed for some applications.
+(Note, however, that some amount of conicity may even be desirable, for example for fuel injection nozzles.)
 Another common problem is the deposition of material around the hole.
 Laser drilling processes are often carefully optimized to avoid such imperfections to a large degree, which however may require more expensive laser sources (e.g. ultrafast lasers) and/or longer processing times.

 Pulsed Processing with Short or Ultrashort Pulses